Last Updated on April 12, 2021 by Natasha Amar

 If you’re visiting Dubai during Ramadan, you must have a basic understanding of appropriate behavior and the spoken and unspoken rules in Dubai during Ramadan- which is why I’ve written up this guide to help you understand what to expect, whether you’re a tourist or moving to Dubai.

 Join my Dubai Travel Planning Group on Facebook where you’ll find plenty of free resources, practical information and insider tips about cool restaurants, cafes, instagrammable spots, attractions and things to do in and around Dubai.

 What is the Holy Month of Ramadan?

-One of the Five Acts of Worship in Islam, the Holy Month of Ramadan is a month of fasting for Muslims, that serves to help in spiritual growth through practicing self-control, discipline, patience and gratitude.
+One of the Five Acts of Worship in Islam, the Holy Month of Ramadan is a month of fasting for Muslims, that serves to help in spiritual growth through practicing self-control, abstinence, prayer, discipline, patience and gratitude.

 Muslims abstain from eating, drinking, and smoking from sunrise to sunset and practice controlling their desires and bad habits in order to reflect on life’s gifts, appreciate them, and find balance.

 The act of fasting (siyam) itself is one part of a bigger exercise in improving one’s character through cleansing the body, mind, and soul, and learning how to let go of grudges, arrogance, vanity, and other poor traits.
 There is an emphasis on charity, benevolence, compassion, and kindness.